 In addition to the traditional Christmas and New Year events, Scotland offers a wide range of winter festivals to combat the shorter days.
 Highlights include the annual Enchanted Forest in Pitlochry, as well as illuminations at Glasgow Botanic Gardens, Edinburgh Zoo and Royal Botanic Garden Edinburgh.
-Aberdeen and Kirkcudbright have their very own Festivals of Light, while Perth's riverside is lit up in February, and Inverness has special plans for 2020 - watch this space.
+Aberdeen and Kirkcudbright have their very own Festivals of Light, while Perth's riverside is lit up in February.

 Northland's Bed and Breakfast has written a Blog about The Enchanted Forest.